 In 2005 a lawsuit was filed challenging the constitutionality of the state's school finance system (Lobato v.
 CO).
-A May 2013 ruling from the Colorado Supreme Court found that the funding process met the definition of "thorough and uniform," effectively removing the courts from the discussion of school finance in Colorado.
+A May 2013 ruling from the Colorado Supreme Court found that the funding process met the definition of "thorough and uniform", effectively removing the courts from the discussion of school finance in Colorado.

-In 2013 LWVCO supported SB213, the Future School Finance Act, an overhaul of the 1994 school finance act.
-It passed, but would only go into effect if a ballot issue passed in the fall of 2013 to increase taxes by about \$1B per year to fund it.
+In 2013 LWVCO supported the Future School Finance Act, an overhaul of the 1994 School Finance Act.
+It passed but would only go into effect if a ballot issue passed in the fall of 2013 to increase taxes by about \$1B per year to fund it.
 The ballot issue failed.

-Two bills supported by League passed in the 2014 session which together increased base per pupil funding to \$6121 and increased funding for the READ Act, the Charter School Capital Construction fund, early childhood at-risk funding, the English Language Learners program, and the Board of Cooperative Educational Services.
+Two bills supported by League passed in the 2014 session which together increased base per pupil funding to \$6,121 and increased funding for the READ Act, the Charter School Capital Construction fund, early childhood at-risk funding, the English Language Learners program, and the Board of Cooperative Educational Services.

-The 2015 school finance act was limited by TABOR factors.
-It increased the per pupil funding base to \$6292, ruled that state funding will not be reduced even if property tax values go up, and drew \$5 million annually from the State Public School Fund to be distributed to districts for at-risk students on a per-capita basis.
+The 2015 School Finance Act was limited by TABOR factors.
+It increased the per pupil funding base to \$6,292, ruled that state funding will not be reduced even if property tax values go up, and drew \$5 million annually from the State Public School Fund to be distributed to districts for at-risk students on a per-capita basis.

-In 2016 the legislature held the negative factor constant, increased per pupil funding to \$6,367 to reflect a 1.2% inflation rate, increasing PPF by \$112.
-The bill also made adjustments to charter school waivers, audits, and accounting and deemed governing boards of institute charter schools as immune from the state's open meeting laws.
+In 2016 the legislature held the negative factor constant, increased per pupil funding to \$6,367 to reflect a 1.2% inflation rate, and increased Per Pupil Funding (PPF) by \$112.
+The bill also adjusted charter school waivers, audits, and accounting and deemed governing boards of institute charter schools as immune from the state's open meeting laws.
 Relaxing transparency and accountability measures for charter schools creates an even more uneven playing field for traditional public schools.

-The 2016 general assembly passed a bill which League supported, providing resources to help rural districts recruit and retain teachers.
+The 2016 General Assembly passed a bill, which League supported, providing resources to help rural districts recruit and retain teachers.

-The League also supported a new law that aligns disclosure requirements in the Fair Campaign Practices Act for school elections with the deadlines for expenditure reports in regular even-year elections.
+The League also supported a new law that aligns disclosure requirements in the Fair Campaign Practices Act for school elections with the deadlines for expenditure reports in regular evenyear elections.
 Campaign expenditures must now be reported before school board elections are over.

-The legislature in 2017 again held the "negative factor" (now, in an amendment to the bill, the "budget stabilization factor" to spare teachers and children the shame of the term negative factor) constant and increased funding by the inflation rate of 2.8%.
-The 2017-18 per pupil funding rate is \$6,546, an increase of \$242.
-An adjustment to property tax rates relative to the Gallagher Amendment and another to the Hospital Provider Fee in SB 267 allowed for the increase.
-Otherwise, school funding would have been on the decline.
+The legislature in 2017 again held the "negative factor" (now the "budget stabilization factor") constant and increased funding by the inflation rate of 2.8%.
+The 2017-18 per pupil funding rate rose to \$6,546 an increase of \$242.
+An adjustment to property tax rates relative to the Gallagher Amendment and another to the Hospital Provider Fee allowed for the increase.
+Otherwise school funding would have been on the decline.

 The League opposed the Mill Levy Override to Schools bill.
 Our positions on equity and local school district control over local funds were the basis for our opposition.
-As passed, the final bill requires local school boards to either develop a detailed plan for distributing mill levy override funds to all schools or provide all district innovation and charter schools with a 95% per pupil distribution of those funds.
+As passed the final bill requires local school boards to either develop a detailed plan for distributing mill levy override funds to all schools or provide all district innovation and charter schools with a 95% per pupil distribution of those funds.